uiriansan/shell-facts/README.md

-Simple utility that fetches random facts from Wikipedia, saves them locally and displays on your terminal.
+Simple utility that fetches random facts from Wikipedia, saves them locally and displays on your Linux terminal.

 # Build: